ZHAN-GAN/MRI-Preprocess/README.md

 ## Prerequisites:
 Need to install:
-Dipy, SimpleITK, numpy, nibabel, nilearn.
+Dipy, SimpleITK=2.0.2, numpy, nibabel, nilearn.

 That's all, feel free to use it!
 If there is anything wrong with it, please let me know.